 FORWARD LOOKING STATEMENTS: This news release contains forward-looking statements, within the meaning of applicable securities legislation, concerning Torch's business and affairs.
-In certain cases, forward-looking statements can be identified by the use of words such as 'plans', 'expects' or 'does not expect', "intends" 'budget', 'scheduled', 'estimates', "forecasts', 'intends'', 'anticipates' or variations of such words and phrases or state that certain actions, events or results 'may', 'could', 'would', 'might' or 'will be taken', 'occur' or 'be achieved''.
-Such forward-looking statements include those with respect to the Company's intention to complete the acquisition from Han (the "Han Acquisition"), the quality and grade of graphite that may be produced from any of Han's interests (the "mines") in Sri Lanka, the volume of production that may be achieved from the mines, the period of time required to reactivate the mines, the ability of Torch, post-Han Acquisition, to achieve revenue and earnings targets, become a low-cost producer, and position itself as a global supplier of graphite.
+In certain cases, forward-looking statements can be identified by the use of words such as "plans", "expects" or "does not expect", "intends" "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or variations of such words and phrases or state that certain actions, events or results "may", "could", "would", "might" or "will be taken", "occur" or "be achieved".
+Such forward-looking statements include those with respect to the Company's intention to complete the acquisition from Hal (the "Hal Acquisition") including the full payment of the consideration contemplated in respect thereof, the quality and grade of graphite that may be produced from any of Hal's interests (the "mines") in Sri Lanka, the volume of production that may be achieved from the mines, the period of time required to re-activate the mines, the preparation of a 43-101 report, the likelihood of future acquisitions, the ability of Torch, post-Hal Acquisition, to achieve revenue and earnings targets, become a low-cost producer, and position itself as a global supplier of graphite.

 These forward-looking statements are based on current expectations, and are naturally subject to uncertainty and changes in circumstances that may cause actual results to differ materially.
-The forward-looking statements in this news release assume, inter alia, that the conditions for completion of the Han Acquisition, including regulatory approval, will be met, that Torch will be able to successfully re-activate the mines in Sri Lanka, that the grade and quality of the graphite produced is high-quality and consistent with current expectations and that there are no other material obstacles to pursuing the re-activation strategy or achieving the projected production rates.
+The forward-looking statements in this news release assume, inter alia, that the conditions for completion of the Hal Acquisition, including regulatory approval, will be met, that Torch will be able to successfully re-activate the mines in Sri Lanka, that the grade and quality of the graphite produced is high-quality and consistent with current expectations and that there are no other material obstacles to pursuing the reactivation strategy or achieving the projected production rates.